jpmaillard/IBM-Data-Science-Professional-Certificate/README.md

 # IBM-Data-Science-Professional-Certificate

-In this repository, I will sumite all the work from the certification program
+In this repository, I will submit all the projects required during the certification.